rodrigoPM/idt-stackoverflow/results/README.md

 </p>

- ### 1.1.3. ¿What is the day of the week and the month of the year with the highest number of questions and answers?
+ ### 1.1.3.
+What is the day of the week and the month of the year with the highest number of questions and answers?

   ![Question 3](dashboardImages/Question_3.png)